bensonjing/bensonjing.github.io/posts/neovim-as-a-markdown-editor.md

 **Hard wrap**: the editor addes a new line `\n` at defined width.
 **Soft wrap**: the editor makes the text looks like its on another line when reached the edge, but it's actually still one very long line.

-Hard wrap is easy to navigate since it break a long sentence into multiple lines so that we can use `j/k` to navigate to different part of that sentence.
+Hard wrap is easy to navigate since it break a long sentence into multiple lines so that we can use `j` or `k` to navigate to different part of that sentence.
 *gif here*
 However, when you delete in the middle of the paragraph, the later text won't follow, breaking the paragraph.
 *gif here*

 Soft wrap is the opposite.
 It will maintain the paragraph, but hard to navigate inside long paragraph.
-You will have to hold `w/b`.
+You will have to hold `w` or `b`.
 For me, this trade off is worth it.
 *gif here*

 ## Enabling Soft Wrap